IFTWTraven/py_automation_saleae/README.md

 - Connect Saleae 16 / 16 Pro to PC (will enter Demo mode if no Saleae unit is attached)
 - Fill all information and platform type in Version Information
 - Mapping Saleae pins with pre-defined channel number, or change to preferred ones.
-- Enable "Analog Mode" will add analogue traces on CC/SBU/VBUS/OWER/RESET pins and ends up a huge size log file.
+- Enable "Analogue Mode" will add analogue traces on CC/SBU/VBUS pins and ends up a huge size log file.
 Use it only when it is necessary.
 - Exectue python command
   ```
   py main.py
   ```
-- Click "Run" button
 - This app will
-  - Scenario A: Saleae Logic applcation is not running (***recommended***)
+  - Scenario A: Saleae Logic2 applcation is not running (***recommended***)
-    1. Launch Saleae Logic application with automation supportive.
+    1. Launch Saleae Logic2 application with automation supportive.
-    2. Hit "Run" and start log capturing per setup.
+    2. Hit "Start Recording" and start log capturing per setup.
-    3. Assign analysers to captured log after clicking "Stop".
+    3. Assign analysers to captured log after clicking "Pass Case" or "Fail Case".
-    4. Create a folder using current time and save log filename with Version Information data.
+    4. Create a folder using current time and save log filename with Issue Information data.
     5. Ready for another capture cycle.
-    6. Will shutdown Saleae Logic application while quit python app.
+    6. Will shutdown Saleae Logic2 application while quit python app.
-  - Scenario B: Saleae Logic application is running
+  - Scenario B: Saleae Logic2 application is running
-    1. Hit "Run" and start log capturing per setup.
+    1. Hit "Start Recording" and start log capturing per setup.
-    2. Assign analysers to captured log after clicking "Stop".
+    2. Assign analysers to captured log after clicking "Pass Case" or "Fail Case".
-    3. Create a folder using current time and save log filename with Version Information data.
+    3. Create a folder using current time and save log filename with Issue Information data.
     4. Ready for another capture cycle.
-    5. Will NOT shutdown Saleae Logic application while quit
+    5. Will NOT shutdown Saleae Logic2 application while quit

 ## Limitation